The Rutgers EMBA curriculum is constantly innovating in anticipation of, and in response to, industry trends.

 Managing Diversity and Cross-Cultural Challenges in the Workplace

-This module is part of the core Organizational Behavior course.
+This module is part of the core Executive Leadership course.

 This module focuses on exploring practices and challenges faced by executives and their teams in today’s organizations through in-class discussion of fundamental concepts related to cultural diversity.
 The class discusses the importance of understanding and managing cultural differences and intra-group diversity in global organizations, and why effectively managing cultural diversity is a competitive advantage.